 A lot of people think that photography disconnects the viewer from the world, imagining for instance the person holding their phone at a concert, but I think often it’s the opposite.
 Practicing photography compels you to ponder what is meaningful and beautiful in your surroundings.
 Once you gain this aesthetic self-discovery, it stays with you forever.
 This I think is what Dorothea meant.

-These days it is possible to live particularly disembodied existences, enabled by environments and transportation so comfortable you can wear flip-flops in New England all winter if you want to.
+These days it is possible to live particularly disembodied existences, enabled by environments and transportation so comfortable you can wear flip-flops in New England all winter long if you want to.
 My hope is that the quest every day for a good photo causes you to be outdoors and on foot more.
 On foot it is impossible to remain out of touch.
 You notice a lot more of the world, which is the point, because observation is a skill to be developed, and a necessary one before understanding aesthetics.
 You don’t need photography practice it, but the reflection helps.

 Learning to be on the lookout for beautiful things is a way of contesting the relentlessly rationalistic view of the world that surrounds us.
 Just as we produce thoughts by talking things over, we produce memories by composing them and reflecting.
 By taking lots of photos you may come to find more things you cherish.

-Here in New Hampshire it is finally raining after the earth dwindled into the first stages of drought for a few weeks.
+Here in New Hampshire it is finally raining after the earth suffered the first stages of drought for a few weeks.
 The poppies I have sown all over the front of the house have died, but I haven’t given up just yet—right before this rain I sowed thousands more.
 The chickens followed me trying to make a meal out of it, hopefully they didn’t get too many.

 Goodbye for now.